Supporting our communities

 We are committed to contributing long-term value and making a lasting, positive impact on the society in which we operate.
 We do this by engaging with our community and our clients’ communities across all our businesses and maintaining a range of programmes to support the causes that benefit those around us.

 The Close Brothers SME Apprentice Programme is part of our long-established commitment to supporting small and medium sized enterprises within our local communities.
 We believe the SME sector is the lifeblood of the UK economy and strongly encourage the role of apprentices in helping SMEs grow.
-Our SME Apprentice Programme is now entering its fifth phase and continues to contribute to the funding of new apprentices in the manufacturing and transport sectors, helping SMEs secure the skills they need for the future.
+Our SME Apprentice Programme is now in its fifth phase and continues to contribute to the funding of new apprentices in the manufacturing and transport sectors, helping SMEs secure the skills they need for the future.

 Supporting social mobility